Webinar: Commoning as a Healing Practice? Potentials, Challenges, and Promises

-*Hybrid Session in German and Portuguese
+*Hybrid Session in English

 *This lecture is part of the Colloquium Wissen verflechten: „Planetary Healing“ im Dialog, chaired by Prof. Dr. Eveline Dürr and will be presented in hybrid format.